Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 pagination_next: null
 ---

+# Enterprise permissions <Lifecycle status="managed,managed_plus" />

 import Permissions from '/snippets/_enterprise-permissions-table.md';
 import SetUpPages from '/snippets/_available-enterprise-only.md';

 <SetUpPages features={'/snippets/_available-enterprise-only.md'}/>

-The <Constant name="cloud" /> Enterprise plan supports a number of pre-built permission sets to help manage access controls within a <Constant name="cloud" /> account.
+The <Constant name="cloud" /> Enterprise and Enterprise plus plans support a number of pre-built permission sets to help manage access controls within a <Constant name="cloud" /> account.
 See the docs on [access control](/docs/cloud/manage-access/about-user-access) for more information on Role-Based access control (RBAC).

 ## Permission sets

-The following permission sets are available for assignment in <Constant name="cloud" /> Enterprise accounts.
+The following permission sets are available for assignment in all <Constant name="cloud" /> Enterprise-tier accounts.
 They can be granted to <Constant name="cloud" /> groups and then to users.
 A <Constant name="cloud" /> group can be associated with more than one permission set.
 Permission assignments with more access take precedence.

 Access to dbt Cloud features and functionality is split into `account-level` and `project-level` permission sets.
 Account-level permissions are primarily for account administration (inviting users, configuring SSO, and creating groups).
 Project-level permissions are for the configuration and maintenance of the projects themselves (configuring environments, accessing IDE, and running jobs).
 Account permission sets may have access to project features, and project permission sets may have access to account features.
 Check out the [permissions tables](/docs/cloud/manage-access/enterprise-permissions#account-permissions) to compare sets and their access.